Mechanical Fitter Technician banner

 • Apprenticeship Programs:

-• Apprenticeships often come with a stipend, which can help offset living expenses.
-The stipend amount varies depending on the industry and employer but typically ranges from ₹5,000 to ₹10,000 per month.
+• Apprenticeships often come with a stipend, which can help offset the cost of living during the training period.
+The stipend amount varies depending on the industry and the employer.

 To excel as a Mechanical Fitter Technician, focusing on relevant exams and certifications can significantly boost your career.
 Here’s a guide: